KHANGames/ggvm/README.md

 To build and run your game for iOS, you will have to have a Mac, and an Apple Developer account (99$).
 You will need to have a bundle identifier set up in your Apple Developer account, and a provisioning profile.
+There are two different types of provisioning profiles: one for development, and one for distribution.
+In order to upload an IPA file (the extension used by iOS applications) to iTunes Connect (the launchpad for submitting applications to the App Store), you will need to use a Distribution Provisioning Profile.
+If you try to use a Development Provisioning Profile, it will not work.
+The certificate linked from your Apple Development account must also be an iOS Distribution certificate, and not an iOS Development certificate.
+Apple is very picky about both of these.

 Then, you need to modify your robovm.properties file, which is located in ios/robovm.properties, so that app.id matches your bundle identifier.
 In theory that should be all you need.
 To run your game in an iOS simulator, you can type: